ilyarogov/media-morph/README.md

 ## Motivation

 I decided to unsubscribe from Spotify Premium and use YouTube Music instead.
-However, there's no easy way to import your library from one service to another.
+However, there's no easy or free way to import your library from one service to another.
 Spotify does provide an API but YouTube Music does not.

 Luckily Spotify lets you export your data including your playlists via a zip archive that contains several JSON files. https://www.spotify.com/account/privacy/ These are easy to parse and you can extract the artists and songs from them.